 Don’t let the weather spoil the fun, we’ve put together a handy guide to some of the UK’s best indoor attractions - perfect for planning an exciting rainy day activity.
+We've also got lots of extra special activities on park for families with children under 5 with Tot's Breaks.
 From exploring historic battleships to trekking through tropical rainforest, Britain’s home to a range of exciting adventures for the whole family to enjoy – come rain or shine.

 1. Eden Project, Cornwall

 - Where is the Eden Project?
 Bodelva, Par, Cornwall, PL24 2SG

 - How much does it cost?
 An annual pass costs the same as a single entry ticket.
 For adults this is £32.00, for children a ticket costs £10 and under 5s go free.
 Find out more on their website here.

 It might be raining outside, but it’s always tropical in the stunning biomes of Eden Project, one of our favourite things to do in Cornwall on a rainy day.
 Escape to another world and walk through the treetop canopies of a rainforest, explore the vibrant greenery of the Mediterranean or travel to the other side of the world to see Western Australia!

 You can do all of this under the cover of Eden Project’s marvellous hexagonal panelled roof – creating a giant greenhouse in the middle of the Cornish countryside – just a short drive from many of our caravan parks in Cornwall.
 With over 1,000 varieties of plants in the Rainforest Biome alone, you’ll find hours of enjoyment in Cornwall’s premier attraction.
 Kept between 18-35°C, stepping into Eden Project’s biggest biome is literally like stepping into another climate, so you can put your brolly away and enjoy strolling amongst the lush foliage.